leonnicolas/nudl/README.md

       --hostname string         Hostname of the node on which this process is running --human-readable          use human readable label names instead of hex codes, possibly not all codes can be translated (default true)
       --kubeconfig string       path to kubeconfig
-  -m, --label-mod strings       list of strings, kernel modules matching a string will be used as labels with values true, if found
       --label-prefix string     prefix for labels (default "nudl.squat.ai") --listen-address string   listen address for prometheus metrics server (default ":8080") --log-level string        Log level to use.
 Possible values: all, debug, info, warn, error, none (default "info")